goFrendiAsgard/No-CMS/readme.md

   He is the first one who discover a critical bug in the first stage of development.
 * I Komang Ari Mogi <-- He is my classmate in my graduate program.
 He has some experience in design.
   That's why he can propose some fix in the very early stage of development.
+* Ibnoe <-- The one who gives some suggestions and bug report.
+I don't know much about him
+* Panega <-- The one who also report a crucial bug.
+I don't know much about him